Fittingly, customer journeys have themselves been on a journey.

 “Campaigns are far less effective at winning and retaining customers than they once were”Forrester

 This is a challenging task, since associated platforms may be complex and proprietary, outmoded – or even unsupported.
 But it doesn’t have to be painful: by injecting an entirely new layer into the mix, fortunes change.
-The new customer operating system, or ‘hub’, will be capable of operating at a higher level than all existing systems; integrating directly, or pulling out data in a transparent and non-destructive way.
+The new customer operating system™ or ‘hub’, will be capable of operating at a higher level than all existing systems; integrating directly, or pulling out data in a transparent and non-destructive way.
 For example, Thunderhead ONE provides access to a complete record of customer interactions, mobilizing context to fuel better experiences across the lifetime of every individual customer.

 Forrester analysts are clear about the need for reappraisal in the Power of Customer Context Report: “Campaigns are far less effective at winning and retaining customers than they once were.
 To achieve sustainable competitive advantage, B2C marketers must deliver self-perpetuating cycles of real-time, two-way, insight-driven interactions with individual customers… [and] build a marketing strategy to address the end-to-end customer journeys – before, during, and after purchase.”
 SOURCE

 The catalyst unlocking customer intent is our ability to respond in the moment.
 Naturally, intent-driven journeys require immediate action if we are to provide a convenient, seamless experience.
 Therefore, we must pull all available context, across every trackable channel, and communicate during the fleeting moment that our message is relevant.
+We call this Journey Orchestration.

 Autonomous customer journey orchestration endows an organization with the ability to act appropriately (because it understands each situation), and usefully (because it also appreciates what the customer wants).
 At scale, this is the fastest, most effective way to build customer engagement and trust.
 It is this aspect that makes autonomous orchestration the cornerstone of our value exchange; when done right, it delivers satisfied, lifelong customers.

 Thanks to a shift in mindset around customer engagement, and advancements in adtech and martech, industry understanding is changing.
 Today’s brands have a far more sophisticated understanding of, and an ability to implement, customer-led journeys.
 It’s time to rally round the true meaning of customer journey, calling out that elephant in the room.
 Because, after years of overpromising and hyperbole around being ‘customer centric’, it’s probably about time brands practice what they preach.
+Fortunately, thanks to customer journey orchestration, they finally can.